-Copies of the 2013 Annual Report and 2014 Proxy Statement have been distributed to shareholders (unless you have received a copy of the Notice or have consented to electronic delivery).
-Additional paper copies of these documents and additional information, including the Annual Report on Form 10-K for the fiscal year ended December 31, 2013 (Form 10-K) filed with the SEC, are available from Xerox Corporation, P.O.
+Copies of the 2014 Annual Report and 2015 Proxy Statement have been distributed to shareholders (unless you have received a copy of the Notice or have consented to electronic delivery).
+Additional paper copies of these documents are available from Xerox Corporation, P.O.
 Box 4505, Norwalk, CT 06856-4505, Attention: Corporate Secretary.
-The Annual Report, Proxy Statement and Form 10-K are also available on the Company's website at www.edocumentview.com/XRX.
-The Notice also provides you with instructions on how to request printed copies of the proxy materials.
+The Annual Report and Proxy Statement are also available on the Company's website at www.edocumentview.com/XRX.
+The Notice also provides you with instructions on how to request paper copies of the proxy materials.
 There is no charge to receive the materials by mail.
-You may request printed copies of the materials until one year after the date of the Annual Meeting.
+You may request paper copies of the materials until one year after the date of the Annual Meeting.